 - Oregon’s Directory of Smokeless Tobacco Brands Approved for Stamping and Sale (PDF) »

 Delivery Sales Ban

-ORS 180.441 restricts delivery sales of cigarettes (including RYO) and smokeless tobacco products.
-Shipments to cigarette and tobacco distributors and retailers are permitted.
-A seller may not ship cigarettes and smokeless tobacco products purchased by mail, telephone, or over the internet to consumers.
-Consumer purchases of cigarettes and smokeless tobacco products must be made in person at a retail store.
+ORS 180.441 restricts delivery sales of cigarettes (including RYO), inhalant delivery systems, and smokeless tobacco products.
+Shipments to Oregon-licensed distributors and retailers are permitted.
+A seller may not ship cigarettes, inhalant delivery systems, or smokeless tobacco products purchased by mail, telephone, or over the internet to consumers.
+Consumer purchases of these products must be made in person at a retail store.